icpctools/icpctools/PresContest/README.md

 other Contest Control Systems may also produce compatible event feeds and hence work with the Presentation System.

-A second way to provide the Presentation Client with input data is by creating a _contest data package_ (CDP).
+A second way to provide the Presentation Client with input data is by creating a _Contest Package_ folder as per the reference above.
-A CDP is an arbitrarily-named folder with specific contest-configuration contents;
-see the above reference for details on CDP structure.

 ## Using the Presentation Client